 I was asked recently by a teacher in India (through a shared LinkedIn group) if thinking in English is vital for non-English speakers to speak well.
 She said that where she works teachers often advise their students to do this but don’t explain why.
 Good question Indira!
 Of course it’s not obvious, is it?
-So, having just designed my online module ‘Build Your Fluency-Start Thinking in English‘, I was primed for a reply:
+So, because I coach professional English speaking skills and have just designed an eLearning module ‘Build Your Fluency-Start Thinking in English‘, I was primed for a reply:

 First of all, I’ll put the term ‘fluent’ into context.
-When someone says to me ‘I need to be more fluent in English for my work’, I always start by asking myself: How is their communication failing them?
+When someone says to me ‘I need to improve my English speaking skills for work’ or asks ‘how can I solve my language barrier at work?’, I always start by asking: How is their communication failing them?
 What problems are they having with their English speaking that are a barrier to communicating with work colleagues, managers, customers?
 Sometimes they know the Why themselves, sometimes they are surprised by the Why.
 Nine times out of ten, it turns out these are the barriers:

 So, in summary, it seems that for the second language user, the thoughts in their head don’t always come out as natural spoken English (the way first language users expect to hear them).
 Something gets lost in translation!
 Don’t forget, this can happen to first language users too who may lack fluency in a particular context.
 I recall a line from a text in my early learning days about the goal of training in spoken English….’to reduce the resistance of the listener’ to what you’re saying.
 I have found it to be a good guiding principle in my coaching work.

-Hesitancy and wordiness often cause the greatest discomfort for both speaker and listener and relate closely to confidence in speaking English, especially in the company of fluent speakers.
+Hesitancy and wordiness often cause the greatest discomfort for both speaker and listener and relate closely to confidence in speaking English.
+This may happen particularly in the company of fluent speakers.
 As language trainers will know: They are also often the hallmark of a learner at mid Intermediate level (B1 in CEFR scale descriptions) who has yet to make the step-change from collecting more and more words and phrases and adding them onto each other, to compressing their language into more efficient, richer ‘chunks of meaning’.

 Lost in Translation!

 This is where the real problem lies – translating!
 Many English users of various language backgrounds have the mental habit of translating word for word as they speak.
-This cannot produce fluent speech, no matter how fast you do the mental translatin!
+This cannot produce fluent speech, no matter how fast you do the mental translating!
 In fact, trying to speak quickly without good structure and pronunciation usually makes things worse as words and ideas become less recognisable.
-(I’m sure many trainers have used the term ‘Franglais’ to describe a sentence spoken by a French speaker which contains only English words but actually sounds French because of a tendency to translate and use French sounds).
+(I’m sure many trainers have used the term ‘Franglais’ to describe a sentence spoken by a French speaker.
+The sentence contains only English words but actually sounds French because of a tendency to translate and use French sounds).